CS-433/cs-433-project-2-drop_table/README.md

     python3 -m apps.precision_tools.compute_precisions --pairfile precisions/2D-3D/comballaz/comballaz-prec-comballaz-mix.npy --threshold 200

-**compute_precisions** : Compute the precision for all files in a folder and compare them in a figure
+**compare_precisions** : Compute the precision for all files in a folder and compare them in a figure

 Usage :